iBicha/UnityYoutubePlayer/README.md

 The package uses a free instance of the server hosted on heroku (shared between everyone).
 For better reliability and performance, it is recommanded to host this on your own.

+## Older version
+For the version used with [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode), see the [legacy/youtube-explode](https://github.com/iBicha/UnityYoutubePlayer/tree/legacy/youtube-explode) branch.
+Please note that it has a different license than the current version.